prgmitchell/blur-filter/README.md

 I take zero credit for the source code provided on this repository.
 This is just the blur filter from the StreamFX plugin for those who want a standalone version.
 All credit goes to the original author Xaymar.

+**I will not be taking any change requests or guaranteeing any support/bug fixes**

 Installation:

 * Windows